daveberning/daveberning.io/_posts/2016-31-10-will-we-see-web-support-for-touchbar.md

 ---
 layout: post
-title:  "Will We See Web Support For Apple’s TouchBar?"
+title: Will We See Web Support For Apple’s TouchBar?
-date:   2016-10-31 12:04:00 -0400
+date: 2016-10-31 16:04:00 +0000
 author: Dave Berning
 seo:
   name: Will We See Web Support For Apple’s TouchBar?
   type: BlogPosting
   author: Dave Berning
   publisher: Dave Berning
   image: macbook-blog-cover.jpg
 backgroundImage: macbook-blog-cover.jpg
 ---
 ## Briefly on the New Mac
 On Thursday, October 27, Apple announced it’s past due update to the MacBook Pro.
 There are things I like and don’t like about the new MacBook, but the one thing I do like is the TouchBar.
 The TouchBar is a great addition to the Mac family and would be a great addition to Windows as well.